Aalyahmonday/ytbplus/FAQ.md

   - If you're using your own paid developer account: generate a **wildcard** profile, which allows you to use the default bundle ID of YouTube.
   - This problem rarely happens with free AltStore/Sideloadly users.
 In that case, try to remove vanilla YouTube (if existed) and re-install uYou+.

+***
-### Q: The timestamp of video in History, Playlist, Watch later is missing!
+### Q: The timestamp of videos in History, Playlist, Watch later is missing!
 - Please read the changelog closely:
 > Workaround for missing the video's timestamp in Watch History/Playlist: Go to uYou's settings > Other Settings and [Disable](https://user-images.githubusercontent.com/52943116/150642296-5de53fc7-a1ea-4b3d-96f4-25c9ca8b8f81.JPG) "Remove YouTube Ads"

 ***
 ### Q: Why can't I see 2K/4K quality?
 - Make sure you enable **YTUHD** in **YouTube Settings > Video quality preferences**.
 However, I recommend you leave YTUHD disabled.
-> Attention: watching 2K/4K videos will cause many issues such as battery drain, overheating, stuttering...
+- **Attention**: watching 2K/4K videos may cause several issues, such as battery drain, overheating, stuttering...
 That's because YTUHD uses software decoder (vanilla YouTube uses hardware decoder).
 PoomSmart explained it [here](https://github.com/PoomSmart/YTUHD#sideloading).

 ***
 ### Q: Deep-link (aka **Open in the YouTube app**) doesn't work?